jaehho/junior_fall/hardware/midterm/report.md

 ### Program Counter

 The program counter is an ordinary 32-bit register.
 Its output, PC, points to the current instruction.
-Its input, PC′, indicates the address of the next instruction.
+Its input, PC', indicates the address of the next instruction.

 ### Instruction Memory